 Getting Copies of Journal Articles, Books and Other NLM Materials

-Question: How can I get a journal article, book, report or audiovisual that NLM owns?
+Question: How can I get a journal article, book, report or audiovisual from NLM?

-You may be able to set up a Loansome Doc account with a medical or university library and order your documents from your personal computer.
-See the Loansome Doc Fact Sheet at: http://www.nlm.nih.gov/pubs/factsheets/loansome_doc.html.
-Call 1-800-338-7657 to find a participating library.
+Individuals who do not have access to a library may be able to set up a Loansome Doc account with a medical or university library and request biomedical literature.
+See the Loansome Doc Fact Sheet for more information.